pushpabrol/ldap-ad-custom-db/README.md

 # Custom AD/LDS database

 ## Deployment
-Given that username only users (ME users) were required and change password should work for all users all custom database scripts were implemented.
+Custom database scripts were implemented for AD/LDAP CRUD operations.
+To deploy these go to the Auth0 Management Console create the database connection, mark it as custom and define the scripts.
+Some scripts can only be set via management api and are mentioned below.

-This includes [change_email](change_email.js) and [get_user](get_user.js) that cannot be edited using the Dashboard so the connection has to be set using either the Management API
+This includes [change_email](change_email.js) and [get_user](get_user.js) that cannot be edited using the Dashboard so the connection has to be modified using either the Management API

 In addition to the scripts the following configurations must be provided: